manjotmb20/Rdatasets/doc/Stat2Data/rst/Hawks.rst

 ~~~~~~~

 Students and faculty at Cornell College in Mount Vernon, Iowa, collected
-the data over many years at the hawk blind at Lake MacBride near Iowa
+data over many years at the hawk blind at Lake MacBride near Iowa City,
-City, Iowa.
+Iowa.
 The data set that we are analyzing here is a subset of the
 original data set, using only those species for which there were more
 than 10 observations.
 Data were collected on random samples of three
 different species of hawks: Red-tailed, Sharp-shinned, and Cooper's